apispoint/snyder/README.md

 **NOTE**

-Snyder's Java map projections library APIs are not compatible with the PROJ4j APIs.
+Snyder Java map projections library APIs are not compatible with the PROJ4j APIs.

 Features
 ========